siddumsp1997/Photo-Gallery/README.md

 # Photo-Gallery
-A digital Photo Gallery using Swing
+A Digital Photo Gallery using Swing